Industry

 1. The demand for delivery will remain high, but not at the same level as it was during the pandemic

-The title is self-explanatory but it’s true.
+The title is self-explanatory but true.
 Delivery apps are convenient for ordering, which has made them a standard part of everyday life.
 Yet, they won’t eclipse the same popularity and demand as they had during the pandemic.
-It is expected that the number of people opting to dine out will increase following the two-year hiatus, which will evidently affect the demand and value of delivery apps.
+It is expected that the number of people opting to dine out will increase following the two-year hiatus, which will evidently affect the demand for delivery apps.

 Bloomberg article